 Search for our qualifications

-We currently offer two pathways for those wanting to gain a qualification in sustainability:
+We currently offer the following pathways for those wanting to gain a qualification in sustainability:

 - Level 2 Certificate in Understanding Climate Change and Environmental Awareness

 - Level 4 Certificate in Decarbonising Homes: Technologies, Impacts and Solutions (with National Energy Action)

 The Level 4 qualification is a newly accredited course developed with National Energy Action, the national fuel poverty charity, to provide a practical understanding of a range of low carbon and renewable technologies, their impacts, and how they can help people living in fuel poverty.

 Our Environmental Awareness unit is a great way for centres to embed green thinking within your curriculum offer, or alongside other programmes of study, for both young people and adults.